-We noticed pockets that were too small and features that weren’t user-friendly in other cases, so we opt-ed out of them because they didn’t provide any value.
+We noticed in other cases that pockets were too small and features weren’t user-friendly.
+We opt-ed out of those features because they didn’t provide any value to the customer.

-After researching all of the other products on the market, we decided on two configurations for the ends of the case: molle and hook.
+After researching all of the other products on the market, we decided on two configurations for the case ends: molle and hook.

 Hook & Loop